whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/articles/one-year-of-taking-adderall-to-help-with-writing-focus.md

 _By the way, those last few sentences were written in passive tense, but that’s what it felt like.
 I’m just the channel!
 This is working!_

 Fast forward a year or so.
-It hasn’t been quite 365 days of being medicated, but I’ve been prescribed [[Adderall]] for the whole time, and I’ve taken it fairly regularly.
+It hasn’t been quite 365 days of being medicated, but I’ve been prescribed [[home-mthrfckr/notes/articles/adderall]] for the whole time, and I’ve taken it fairly regularly.

 **One Year Later: So What About Now?**